derilmathew-arch/LandUse-Classification/README.md

-# Land Use Classification – EuroSAT
+# Land Use Classification – Building & Road Mapping

-## Objective
-To classify satellite images into vegetation, water, roads, and buildings using OpenCV.

-## Dataset
+## 📌 Project Description
-EuroSAT Kaggle Dataset
+This project performs land use classification on an aerial image using OpenCV.

+The image is segmented into:
+- Vegetation
+- Water
+- Roads
+- Buildings

-## Method
+## ⚙️ Techniques Used
 - HSV color segmentation
+- Thresholding
+- Morphological operations
 - Contour extraction
 - Area percentage calculation

+## ▶️ How to Run

+1. Install dependencies:
+pip install -r requirements.txt

+2. Run the project:
+python land_use.py

-## Output
+## 📊 Output
+- Land cover masks
-- Segmented images
+- Segmented image
-- Pie charts
+- Pie chart
-- CSV result file
+- CSV file with land percentage

-## Run
+## 📁 Dataset
-pip install -r requirements.txt python land_use_eurosat.py
+Single aerial image used for analysis.